Hornbill-Docs/esp-user-guide/esp-user-guide/email-overview.md

 View, sort, and action emails in each folder.

 ## Email viewer
-View emails in a a full window.
+View emails in a full window.

 ## Compose
 Create, reply, or forward emails.